 I used a bone-in turkey breast for this recipe, which is the whole breast (both sides).
 You can also use a split turkey breast (half of the whole breast), but please know your cook time will reduce.
 Having a good meat thermometer on the ready is crucial!

-Yes, you can absolutely use a boneless turkey breast for this recipe, If you use a boneless breast, try grilling it in an aluminum pan since they don’t hold their shape super well.
+Yes, you can absolutely use a boneless turkey breast for this recipe, if you use a boneless breast, try grilling it in an aluminum pan since they don’t hold their shape super well.
+I also recommend leaving the net on the turkey while it cooks, then removing it afterwards.

 You can substitute olive oil for the butter in the basting liquid.